 A Mexican drug smuggler who crossed the border illegally, then beat a National Park Service employee nearly to death in Arizona was sentenced to 76 years in prison on Monday.

-Gaxiola was detained the next day with a load of marijuana by the U.S. Border Patrol in Douglas, Arizona.
+Gaxiola was detained the next day on an immigration-related charge by the U.S. Border Patrol in Douglas, Arizona, according to the National Park Service.
 On Monday, he received the long sentence after he was convicted of first degree attempted murder, armed robbery, assault, kidnapping and theft.

 During the trial, prosecutors argued Gaxiola was a drug smuggler who stole the vehicle to return to Mexico.
 His victim told the jury she was a recent widow and suffered a brain injury from the attack.